dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 defined in the problem domain **$\Omega$**, where **$L[\cdot]$** represents a linear differential operator, **$u(\vec{r})$** is the unknown function to be determined, and **$f(\vec{r})$** is a given source function.

 ### Discretization of the problem's domain
 The discretization process will turn the problem into a linear system of equations over the entire problem domain, as shown in [12].
 The process begins with transforming the PDE into an integral form, known as its weak form [15].
 In this specific example, the weak form of the problem will not be explicitly derived, but left as a variational formulation.
-Multiplying a test function **$v(\vec{r})$** to (1) and integrating over the problem domain gives the variational fomrulation:
+Multiplying a test function **$v(\vec{r})$** to (1) and integrating over the problem domain gives the variational formulation:

 $$
 \begin{equation}